JeffreyBLewis/Georgia_Election_Returns/Rmd/contest_name_check.md

 | 6/9/2020  | Superior Court - Stone Mountain - Seeliger                                                        |      5 |        1 |

-Nothing here immediately jumps out as suggesting that multiple contests in a county are have the same `contest` field value.
+Nothing here immediately jumps out as suggesting that multiple contests in a county have the same `contest` field value.

 However, one thing to note is that same contest may have different names *across* counties.